-The current CFL pension is a defined contribution rather than defined benefit plan.
+The current CFL pension is a defined contribution (rather than defined benefit) plan (also).
 Therefore, it is impossible to place a value on the pension at retirement as it is dependent on the number of games a player plays and how well the money invested performs over time.

 Under the current pension plan, instituted in 1999, member clubs make their annual pension contribution for any player on the roster, injured or disabled lists for nine or more games a season per Article 13 of the CBA.
 This payment is required within 28 days of a player playing his ninth game.
 A player's contribution is deducted from the player's game cheque over the first nine games (1/9th of the annual amount deducted per cheque) the player qualifies for a game cheque.
 Games in this instance includes regular season, playoff and Grey Cup games.
 A player is always entitled to his own pension contributions, so by playing a single game in the CFL, the player's pension deduction and all earnings is owed to him.

-In 2014, the annual player and team pension contribution is $3,900 each, for a total of $7,800.
-This increases by $100 per party for each of the four remaining years of the current CBA.
+In 2016, the annual player and team pension contribution is $3,900 each, for a total of $7,800.
+This increases by $100 per party for each of the remaining years of the current CBA.
 Pension contributions made by a player are vested immediately and available for transfer out or as pension funds at retirement.
-A club contribution made once a player receives his ninth game cheque in a season may also be immediately vested1, the vesting period being the nine games but the exact status of these funds is unclear.
+A club contribution made once a player receives his ninth game cheque in a season may also be immediately vested1, the vesting period being the nine games it appears.
 I am not a pension specialist nor a financial advisor.
 Players, please contact your CFLPA player rep, CFLPA head office, Jeff Keeping, CFLPA President or Manulife Financial, Pension Plan Administrators for full details.